 Why is this knowledge important?

-Well, by knowing the average hourly rate in various states will give you an insight into which states tend to pay the most and which pay the least, so as to look for a job in a state that is the most suitable to you.
+Well, by knowing the average hourly rate in various states, you will have an insight into which states tend to pay the most and which pay the least, so as to look for a job in a state that is most suitable to you.